 Travellers should note some aspects of Sharia (Islamic) Law have been introduced by all states in Malaysia.
+Kelantan and Trengganu states are particularly observant.
 You should ensure you are aware of relevant provisions, which apply to all Muslims, including those from Australia.

 Penalties for drug offences are severe and include the mandatory death penalty for drug trafficking.

-The penalty for some offences, including other drug offences, commercial crime, rape and robbery, may include corporal punishment.
+The penalty for criminal offences, including other drug offences, commercial crime, rape and robbery, may include corporal punishment.